MicrosoftDocs/win32/desktop-src/InputMsg/wm-ncpointerupdate.md

 ---
 title: WM\_NCPOINTERUPDATE message
-description: Posted to provide an update on a pointer that made contact over the non-client area of a window or when a hovering uncaptured contact moves over the non-client area of a window. ms.assetid: '3bdc37da-227c-4be1-bf0b-99704caa1322'
+description: Posted to provide an update on a pointer that made contact over the non-client area of a window or when a hovering uncaptured contact moves over the non-client area of a window. ms.assetid: 3bdc37da-227c-4be1-bf0b-99704caa1322
+keywords:
-keywords: ["WM_NCPOINTERUPDATE message Input Messages and Notifications"]
+- WM_NCPOINTERUPDATE message Input Messages and Notifications
 topic_type:
 - apiref
 api_name: